sanghunka/fastapi-the-complete-course/readme.md

   - [ ] Allow APIs to send additional information to each request/response
   - [ ] Are Key:Value pairs
   - [x] Both

+# Section 11:API Request Methods

+## Quiz 5:

+### Question 1:

+- What is Depends() in FastAPI?
+  - [x] A way to declare things that are required for the application/function to work by injecting the dependencies
+  - [ ] A way to say that this function may or may not depend on something